 Sylvie Lalande, Director.
 Ms. Lalande is a Director of Videotron since July 2014 and of Quebecor Media since May 2013.
 She has served as a Director of Quebecor since May 2011.
 She is a member of the Human Resources and Compensation Committee of Quebecor and Quebecor Media since June 2014.
 She is a Director of TVA Group since December 2001, and was appointed as Chair of the Board on March 10, 2014.
 She has also served as Chair of the Human Resources and Corporate Governance Committee of TVA Group since May 2013.
 Ms. Lalande held several senior positions in the media, marketing, communication marketing and company communications sectors.
 Until October 2001, she was Chief Communications Officer of Bell Canada.
 From 1994 to 1997, she was President and Chief Executive Officer of UBI Consortium, a consortium formed to develop and manage interactive and transactional communication services.
 From 1987 to 1994, she occupied several senior positions within TVA Group and Le Groupe Vidéotron Itée.
 Ms. Lalande began her career in the radio industry, after which she founded her own consultation firm.
 In 2006, Ms. Lalande earned a degree in corporate governance from the Collège des administrateurs de sociétés.
-Ms. Lalande is a Director and Chair of the Corporate Governance and Human Resources Committee and Lead Director of Ovivo Inc. In November 2013, Ms. Lalande was appointed Chair of the Board of the Collège des administrateurs de sociétés (CAS) of Université Laval.
+Ms. Lalande is a Director and Chair of the Board of the Collège des administrateurs de sociétés (CAS) of Université Laval.

 A. Michel Lavigne, FCPA, FCA, Director and member of the Audit Committee.
-Mr. Lavigne has served as a Director of Videotron and as a member of its Audit Committee since June 30, 2005.
+Mr. Lavigne has served as a Director and member of the Audit Committee and as a member of its Audit Committee since June 30, 2005.
 Mr. Lavigne has also served as a Director and member of the Audit Committee and the Human Resources and Compensation Committee of Quebecor Media since June 30, 2005.
 He was appointed Chair of the Human Resources and Compensation Committee in June 2014.
 Since June 30, 2005, Mr. Lavigne has also served as a Director and a member of the Audit Committee of TVA Group.
-Since May 2013, he is also a member of the Human Resources and Corporate Governance Committee of TVA Group.
-He also is a Director and member of the Audit Committee and of the Human Resources and Compensation Committee of Quebecor since May 2013 and as Chair of the latter committee since June 2014.
+Since May 2013, he is also a member of the Human Resources and Corporate Governance Committee of Quebecor since May 2013 and as Chair of the Audit Committee and of the Human Resources and Compensation Committee of Quebecor since May 2013 and as Chair of the latter committee since June 2014.
 Mr. Lavigne is a Director, a member of the Audit Committee and Chair of the Pension Committee of Canada Post and a Director and member of the Risk Management Committee of Laurentian Bank of Canada.
 Until May 2005, he served as President and Chief Executive Officer of Raymond Chabot Grant Thornton in Montréal, Québec, as Chairman of the Board of Grant Thornton Canada and as a member of the Board of Governors of Grant Thornton International.
 Mr. Lavigne is a Fellow Chartered Professional Accountant of the Ordre des comptables professionnels agréés du Québec and a member of the Canadian Institute of Chartered Accountants since 1973.